Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/file_recp.rst.txt

 		- The parameters are given for each frequency band of interest.
 		- When allowed, the **Global** value (*i.e.* the sum of all frequency bands) is calculated and displayed at the bottom of each column.
 		- When allowed, the **Average** value (*i.e.* the mean value on all frequency bands) is calculated and displayed at the bottom of each column.

 - 'Schroeder curves'
-	It displays the temporal evolution of the Schroeder's curves [Schroeder, 1965], for each frequency band, as a data table.
+	It displays the temporal evolution of the Schroeder's curves :cite:`Schroeder_1965`, for each frequency band, as a data table.

 .. tip::
 	User can create charts for representing data from the data table.
 See `charts creation`_

 .. _`charts creation`: create_charts.html